-A liquid bowel movement, or diarrhea, is usually caused by short-term illnesses like food poisoning or a virus.
+A liquid bowel movement, or diarrhea, is usually due to a short-term illness like food poisoning or a virus.
 However, it can result from a different underlying medical condition.

 If your liquid bowel movements are a side effect of a chronic condition, a doctor can usually help you treat or manage them.

-- constipation, since liquid stool can escape around harder pieces of stool in the rectum that are difficult to pass
+- constipation, since liquid stool can escape around blockages

-- digestive tract disorders, like inflammatory bowel disease (IBD) or celiac disease
+- digestive tract disorders, like inflammatory bowel disease (IBD) and Crohn’s

-- history of surgery to the rectum or anus, like hemorrhoid removal, tumor removal, or treatment for anal abscesses and fistulas
+- surgeries like hemorrhoid or tumor removal, or treatment for anal abscesses and fistulas

 Yellow liquid poop